yn1323/jqFuwatto/README.md

 | side     | `string` | ''      | Way to slide.<br>'left-right', 'right-left', 'top-bottom', 'bottom-top' are accepted.<br>'' won't slide. |
 | distance | `number` | 500     | Distance to slide the element.(px)                                                                       |

-⚠️ If using slide option, elemnt shoud have height & width.
+⚠️ If using slide option, element should have height & width.(Especially for image)

 ---